Azure/aksArc/README.md

 Checkout our projects tab to see the roadmap for AKS-HCI!

 # Evaluating
 Do you want to try out AKS-HCI?
-Head over to our [Evaluation Guide](https://github.com/Azure/aks-hci/blob/main/Evalguide.md) to learn more
+Head over to our [Evaluation Guide](https://github.com/Azure/aks-hci/blob/main/Evalguide.md) to learn more.

+# Release Notes
+Before getting started take a look at the [Release Notes](https://github.com/Azure/aks-hci/blob/main/release.md).

 # Contributing